Masyita Crystallin: Early life

-Private sector career
+Academic and financial career

-Masyita served a diverse range of roles in both academia and public service.
+Masyita served a diverse range of roles in both academia and financial institutions.
 From 2007 to 2010, she was a lecturer at UI and also served as a teaching assistant during her undergraduate studies.
 She was also a consultant at the World Bank from 2008 to 2009.
 During her doctorate studies, she became a macroeconomist at the macrofiscal management division at the World Bank from 2014 to 2016.
 She was tasked with supporting the Indonesian government efforts of becoming an advanced nation by 2045 as well as escaping the middle income trap.
 Aside from her doctorate, and primary work, she also interned at the International Monetary Fund (IMF) and taught at the University of La Verne in 2013.
-After completing her doctoral studies, Masyita moved into public policy, serving as an economic advisor at the Coordinating Ministry for Maritime Affairs from 2016 to 2017.
+After completing her doctoral studies, Masyita moved into public policy, serving as an economic advisor at the Coordinating Ministry for Maritime Affairs and Investment from 2016 to 2017.

-Her career then shifted to the financial sector, where she briefly worked as an economist at Mandiri Sekuritas for a few months in 2018 before being appointed as the chief economist for DBS Indonesia from 2018 to 2020.
+Her career then shifted to the commercial sector, where she briefly worked as an economist at Mandiri Sekuritas for a few months in 2018 before being appointed as the chief economist for DBS Indonesia from 2018 to 2020.
 At DBS, she was responsible for covering the Indonesian and Philippine economies, providing economic analysis to various corporate, fixed income, foreign exchange, equity, and retail clients in Indonesia, Singapore, and Hong Kong.